- 1 Top 6 Best DJ Headphones

 - 2 Best DJ Headphones Buyer’s Guide

-To find the best DJ headphones available, we began researching the factors that matter most, including each pair of headphones’ overall sound quality, comfort, included cables, sound isolation, and warranty.
+To find the best DJ headphones available, we began researching the factors that matter most, including each pair of headphones’ overall sound quality, comfort, included cables, and sound isolation.
 We’ll find the perfect headphones to DJ your next big event — headphones that sport excellent sound quality as well as comfy.
-Additionally, we’ll help to make sure that everything you need to start is in the box, and that your product is backed by a warranty, so you stay protected if anything goes wrong.
+Additionally, we’ll help to make sure that everything you need to start is in the box, and that your product is backed by a strong brand promise, so you stay protected if anything goes wrong.

 Top 6 Best DJ Headphones